adlogix/appnexus-oas-java-client/README.md

 ````

 ### Campaign Service
-CampaignService provides all the campaign related operations such as getCampaignById, addCampaign and updateCampaign.
+CampaignService provides all the campaign related operations such as getById, add and update.

 Example
 ```java